Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Related Work

 \section{Related Work}

 \textbf{Class-imbalanced Image Generation}\quad Generative models such as VAE~\cite{vae}, GAN~\cite{stylegan,biggan}, and diffusion models~\cite{ddpm,stable_diffusion} generate inferior images for tail classes when trained with real-world data with a long-tailed distribution.
 It has attracted a lot of research interest~\cite{ai2023generative,tan2020fairgen,utlo,cbdm,oclt} to address this issue for various types of models.
 Many methods address the problem of class imbalance by augmenting training data for the tail classes.
 A VAE is fine-tuned on tail classes under a majority-based prior~\cite{ai2023generative}.
 It is observed that GAN~\cite{tan2020fairgen} can amplify biases, leading to tail classes to be barely generated during inference, highlighting that the fairness in GAN needs improvement.
+Khorram et al.~\cite{utlo} propose a GAN-based long-tailed generation method, named UTLO, which shares the latent representations of conditional GAN with unconditional GAN and implicitly shares knowledge between the head class and tail class.
+The motivation with UTLO is that low-resolution representations of images from GAN are similar for head classes and tail classes.
+We observe a similar phenomenon for denoised images in the initial steps of the denoising process, and further propose a conditional-unconditional alignment loss designed for diffusion models.
 Recent work addresses class-imbalanced diffusion models~\cite{cbdm,diffrop,oclt} by regularization losses to align or separate the distributions of synthetic images and their corresponding latent representations across different classes.
-For example, CBDM~\cite{cbdm} loss minimizes the distance of estimated noise items between these two models, the original DDPM model and a second model trained with pseudo labels which form a uniform distribution. \meng{ DiffROP~\cite{diffrop} attempts to combine contrastive learning with diffusion model by maximizing the distance of distributions between classes.
-We aim to reduce overfitting for tail classes, while DiffROP~\cite{diffrop} reduces overlapping between different classes.
-The first part of our loss, the InfoNCE loss with negative pairs only, is defined for any pair of images regardless of their classes.
+For example, CBDM~\cite{cbdm} loss minimizes the distance of estimated noise items between these two models, the original DDPM model and a second model trained with pseudo labels which form a uniform distribution.
+DiffROP~\cite{diffrop} attempts to combine contrastive learning with diffusion model by maximizing the distance of distributions between classes.
 However, DiffROP only considers pairs of images of different classes as negative pairs without regularizing images of the same class.
-Conceptually, we generalize DiffROP by including extra negative pairs of images within each class, hence promoting intra-class diversity. }